ami-mastercoder/Movie-Data-Analysis-Project/README.md

-# Movie-Data-Analysis-Project
-Python project to analyze 30,000 movies from 1980–2020 using EDA and visualization
 # 🎬 Movie Data Analysis Project (1980–2020)

 Welcome to a Python-based data analysis project where we explore 30,000 movies released between 1980 and 2020.